 In this type of periodontitis, redness and swelling of the gums is not obvious, but the destruction underneath is occurring very rapidly.
 If left untreated, both forms result to tooth loss.

-Scaling and root planing is a more intensive form of treatment that involves the removal not just of plaque deposits, but of diseased tooth root structure as well.
-Root planning, in particular, results to a tooth root surface that is glassy smooth.
+Scaling and root planning is a more intensive form of treatment that involves the removal not just of plaque deposits, but of diseased tooth root structure as well.
+Root planning, in particular, results in a tooth root surface that is glassy smooth.
 This glassy smooth surface facilitates reattachment.

-Scaling and root planing may be done through surgical and non-surgical means, with the latter being considered first.
+Scaling and root planning may be done through surgical and non-surgical means, with the latter being considered first.
 Surgical root planing is only considered when its non-surgical counterpart proves to be ineffective.

 Necrotizing periodontal disease